Building a Life After Violence: Leon Harris’ Story

 OC87 Recovery Diaries is proud to present the fifth in our series “Beyond the Bullet: Gunshot Violence Survivors Speak.”
 The series presents members of the Gun Violence Survivors’ Support Group telling of their journeys of pain and healing, isolation and community, and, most beautifully, stories of recovery, love and support.

-While Leon has experienced a great deal of pain and loss in his life, love and laughter have been key ingredients for his recovery.
+While Leon has experienced a great deal of pain and loss in his life after violence, love and laughter have been key ingredients for his recovery.
 And therapy is also a key component to his wellness.

 Leon and his wife, Tierra, have been married since 2014.
 They are parents to daughter, Noel, since 2017.
 They host a YouTube channel titled “Harris Hope and Humor,” wherein they navigate life as an interabled couple with a child in a very public manner, to inspire others who may be traveling a similar journey.